finansminister/llm-code-security-audit-script/README.md

 * `master_hashes.json`: Cryptographic fingerprints of the source code.

-* `/session-logs`: Automated repository for all experimental artifacts, including per-session terminal outputs, API request logs, and CodeQL SARIF reports.
-  * Organized by timestamp (e.g., session-logs-YYYYMMDD_HHMMSS), ensuring a persistent and auditable record of every run.
+* `/session-logs`: Organized by timestamp (e.g., session-logs-YYYYMMDD_HHMMSS), ensuring a persistent and auditable record of every run.

 * `/seceval-dataset`: Local storage for the security-focused prompt dataset (JSONL format), serving as the foundational input for the LLM code generation audit.